-Two hours from NYC, the Hudson River Valley town of Kingston is situated at the base of the Catskill Mountains on the Rondout Creek.
+Ninety miles north of NYC, the Hudson River Valley town of Kingston, NY is situated at the base of the Catskill Mountains on the Rondout Creek.
 As the original capital city of New York, it’s loaded with history and incredible architecture — plus, a very vibrant art community.

 Where to Stay in Kingston, NY: Hotel Kinsley

 Hotel Kinsley’s Wall St Suite is a loft-like space featuring original ornate moldings, king bed, full living/seating area, and a marble tile bathroom with a walk-in rain shower and luxurious oversized soaking tub.

 We love boutique hotel Hotel Kinsley, who offers guests beautiful rooms throughout four buildings in Kingston’s Stockade District.
 Dating to the 19th century, each building is stylistically and architecturally distinct; each pay homage to the Kingston’s past as well, heavily rooted in generations of art, travel, and nature.
 The buildings are closely nestled throughout the oldest part of the city, with its characteristic colorful facades and Federal-style architecture.

 The first of the four buildings to open was Kinsley’s flagship, 301 Wall Street; since then, guest rooms have opened in three additional buildings.
 The flagship is a restored 19th century bank building that also houses Kinsley’s airy restaurant, with towering ceilings, a mezzanine for private dining or meetings, and the coziest cocktail bar.
 Above Restaurant Kinsley’s kitchen, a large mural by artist Happy Menocal serves as a focal point, the same artist whose work is used throughout Hotel Kinsley’s cheerful website.